MedFact: Benchmarking the Fact-Checking Capabilities of Large Language Models on Chinese Medical Texts: Conclusion

 \section{Conclusion}

-We introduce \datasetname{}, a new benchmark for evaluating the fact-checking abilities of LLMs in Chinese medical texts.
-Constructed via a meticulous hybrid AI-human pipeline, our dataset is diverse, realistic, and uncontaminated, allowing it to probe for nuanced medical understanding.
-Our comprehensive evaluation of 20 leading LLMs reveals a critical performance deficit compared to human experts, particularly on the fine-grained task of error localization.
-Furthermore, LLMs exhibit an ``over-criticism'' failure mode that significantly degrades their precision.
-The challenges highlighted underscore the substantial work required to develop LLMs that are not just knowledgeable but also factually reliable enough for safe deployment in medical applications.
+We introduce \datasetname{}, a diverse, realistic, and uncontaminated benchmark for evaluating LLM fact-checking abilities in Chinese medical texts.
+Evaluation of 20 LLMs reveals critical performance deficits compared to human experts, particularly on fine-grained error localization.
+LLMs also exhibit an over-criticism failure mode that significantly degrades Precision.
+These challenges highlight the need for developing LLMs that are factually reliable for safe medical deployment.